 - a.
 Accept the report and decision of the Vice President for Student Affairs - b.
-Return the case to the disciplinary hearing board for further hearing decision.
+Return the case to the disciplinary hearing board for further hearing

+The Appeals Board decisions are transmitted in writing to the Vice President for Student Affairs.
+The Vice President for Student or designee will notify the accused, in writing, of the decision.
 To appeal decisions of the Appeals Board, the student must submit a letter, within three (3) business days after notification, addressed to the President of the University.
 The President may decide to hear or deny the request.
 The appeal to the President must be confined to the appealable rights submitted in the original appeal.
 The decision of the President to hear or deny the request is final.